-As direct importers of natural stone for over 27 years, it's safe to say we love natural stone and its qualities!
+As direct importers of natural stone since 1995, it's safe to say we love natural stone and its qualities!
 However, wood effect and stone effect porcelain tiles are becoming increasingly popular choices and there are many great reasons to choose porcelain flooring.
-With our curated selection of premium porcelain options, we thought a post that covers most questions on wooden floor effect tiles would be helpful (featuring some of our favourite projects with our wood planks, of course!).
+With our curated selection of premium porcelain options, we thought a post that covers the reasons you should choose wood effect tiles would be helpful.

 10 reasons to choose wood floor effect porcelain

 There are many reasons as to why wood effect porcelain tiles can be an excellent choice.
 Natural stone tiles is just one option to go for and alternatives such as wood effect porcelain are still strong and valued choices.